joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 (f) The terms of this agreement relating to Revolving Facility Loans generally shall continue to apply to Separate Loans other than to the extent inconsistent with paragraphs (c) to (e) (inclusive) above, in which case those paragraphs shall prevail in respect of any Separate Loan.

-# 10. ILLEGALITY, VOLUNTARY PREPAYMENT AND CANCELLATION

-# 10.1 Illegality

-If it becomes unlawful in any applicable jurisdiction for a Lender to perform any of its obligations as contemplated by this agreement or to fund, issue or maintain its participation in any Utilisation or it becomes unlawful for any Affiliate of a Lender for that Lender to do so:

-(a) that Lender shall promptly notify the Facility Agent upon becoming aware of that event;

-(b) upon the Facility Agent notifying the Parent, each Available Commitment of that Lender will be immediately cancelled; and

-(c) to the extent that the Lender's participation has not been transferred pursuant to clause 40.8 (Replacement of Lender), each Borrower shall repay that Lender's participation in the Utilisations made to that Borrower on the last day of the

-Interest Period for each Utilisation occurring after the Facility Agent has notified the Parent or, if earlier, the date specified by the Lender in the notice delivered to the Facility Agent (being no earlier than the last day of any applicable grace period permitted by law) and that Lender's corresponding Commitment(s) shall be cancelled in the amount of the participations repaid.

 # 10.2 Voluntary Cancellation